bmealhouse/vscode-shifty/README.md

 # shifty

-> Keeps your day interesting by shifting your color theme and/or font family at random.
+> Keeps your day interesting by randomly shifting your color theme and/or font family

 <!-- ## Features